felixp7/lunar-logo/docs/tutorial.md

 While Lunar Logo isn't really designed for math, it still allows for a decent range of calculations.
 For one thing, you have the binary operators `add`, `sub`, `mul` and `div` -- also `mod` (modulo, or remainder) and `pow` (raising to power).
 Unary operators include `minus` (yes, it's spelled out) and `abs`.

-On top of these basics, the language is equipped with a small selection of trigonometric operations: `pi` returns the famous constants with 15 decimals; `sqrt`, `sin`, `cos` and `hypot` do what you expect; as for `rad` and `deg`, they convert degrees to radians and the other way around.
+On top of these basics, the language is equipped with a small selection of trigonometric operations: `pi` returns the famous constant with 15 decimals; `sqrt`, `sin`, `cos` and `hypot` do what you expect; as for `rad` and `deg`, they convert degrees to radians and the other way around.

 But how to *get* numbers?
 Outside of a literal list, words that look numeric will be parsed an integer or floating point value, as appropriate (and most arithmetic operations will try to preserve the type, for performance).
 If you have a string though, you must run it through `parse-int` or `parse-float`, as appropriate.
 Contrast with `int`, which strips any decimals off an actual number, but doesn't try to perform a conversion.